wvanbergen/selekt/README.md

 ## Usage

-Testing a query using a stub:
+Testing a complex query using stubs:

 ``` ruby
 # Say we have this view definition, to get a list of your customers